sddd

 Whatever it is, take some time to think about and acknowledge what you’re getting out of self-harm.

 Once you know what it is you’re getting from self-harm, try to find some other way to get that same result.
-So if it’s a release for anger, maybe you could try playing drums, or if it’s a way of fighting numbness, you could try something intense (like our hot sauce!), or if self-harm is about expression for you, it might be that writing, or even just talking about it, might help serve that same purpose.
+So if it’s a release for anger, maybe you could try playing drums, or if it’s a way of fighting numbness, you could try something intense (like hot sauce!), or if self-harm is about expression for you, it might be that writing, or even just talking about it, might help serve that same purpose.

 We’ve compiled a list of things that have helped us and others on our THINGS TO TRY page to help you find what works for you.